Understanding the Ethics in Counselling

 The word 'ethics' comes from the Greek word 'ethos,' which means character and is concerned with exploring the concepts of right and wrong .

-At the time of writing counselling is not regulated by the UK government, no single ethical body oversees counselling and psychotherapy in the UK.
+At the time of writing this, counselling is not regulated by the UK government.
+No single ethical body oversees counselling and psychotherapy in the UK.

 The reason for this is that counselling is to some extent a 'diverse' profession and due to the differing perspectives and approaches in counselling and psychotherapy, therapists have tended to choose ethical bodies which align themselves to the modality of therapy they practice, and the training courses they have undertaken.

 Membership is voluntary although employers would expect that counsellors they employ would be members of an ethical body, students who are in practice should also be members.